LukeHeuser/notes/Java/java_basics.md

 Public means any other class in any package can access this class.

 ### "nothing"
 Null: When the modifier is omitted.
 This has a special meaning, called `Package Access`.
 This means that the class is accessible *only* to classes in the same `Package`.
+Java, by default, implicitly allows package-private access.
+Essentially, this means that classes grouped into the same package can access the class.